-The Root Protection Area (RPA) of the trees surveyed are calculated and recorded in the Tree Survey Schedule where they are expressed both in linear and square metres; it is at this distance/around this area that tree protective barriers should be erected around any trees to be retained.
-Where construction is proposed within these areas special techniques must be employed and general guidance is contained herein.
+The Root Protection Area (RPA's) of the trees surveyed are calculated and recorded in the Tree Survey Schedule where they are expressed both in linear and square metres; it is at this distance/around this area that tree protective barriers should usually be erected around any trees to be retained.

 All rights in this report are reserved.
 Its content and format are for the exclusive use of the addressee and agents in dealing with the subject matter and only they may reproduce or transmit it, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise.
-It may not be sold, lent, hired out or divulged to any third party not directly involved in the matter concerned without the written consent of John Booth Arboricultural Consultants Ltd. © John Booth Ltd 2014
+It may not be sold, lent, hired out or divulged to any third party not directly involved in the matter concerned without the written consent of John Booth Arboricultural Consultants Ltd. © John Booth Ltd 2018